2nd Lt. Thomas Scott Savage

 why he was admitted.

+Arriving on November 24th, the POWs disembarked and were deloused, showered and issued new clothing.
 The POWs were taken by ferry to Shimonseki, Honshu, Japan.
 They next took a long ride along the northern shore of the Inland Sea to the Osaka-Kobe area.
 Upon arrival, the prisoners were divided into two groups of 500 each.
 Tom was sent to Tanagawa Camp arriving there on November 27, 1942.

 At Tanagawa, the POWs were used as slave labor doing construction.
 The Japanese needed a dry dock for submarines and had the POWs tear down a mountainside to do it.